letsencrypt/cp-cps/CP-CPS.md

 ISRG may also consider key compromise demonstrated by non-ACME methods.

-When key compromise is demonstrated, ISRG blocks the key from use in future issuance and revokes all certificates that used that key.
+When key compromise is demonstrated, ISRG blocks the key from use in future issuance and revokes all unexpired certificates that used that key.

 ### 4.9.13 Circumstances for suspension